sabinesafi/better-queueing/README.md

 2 main variables are used everywhere:
 * *queue* is the current waiting list at any given moment.
 It's an array, currently composed of integers only.
-* *latestAttribution* is the lastest number that as been attributed (and therefore addded to the queue).
+* *lAttribution* or *latestAttribution* is the lastest number that as been attributed (and therefore addded to the queue).
 It is the queue's biggest value at any given moment.